dbcli/pgcli/docs/pages/upgrading.rst

 - New utilities were added.
 We now have function for printing formatted text and an experimental module for displaying progress bars.

+- Autocompletion, input validation, and auto suggestion can now either be asynchronous or synchronous.
+By default they are synchronous, but by wrapping them in ``ThreadedCompleter``, ``ThreadedValidator`` or ``ThreadedAutoSuggest``, they will become asynchronous by running in a background thread.

 Upgrading
 ---------